Walton near Kington, Mid Wales & Cardigan Bay

 - Garden / Patio

 - Pub/shop < 1 mile

 Kington 3 miles; Presteigne 5 miles.

-The small hamlet of Walton is situated just one mile from the famous Offa's Dyke Pathway and is home to the delightful Walton Court Farm.
+The small hamlet of Walton is situated just one mile from the famous Offa's Dyke Pathway.
 The neighbouring village of Old Radnor offers The Harp Inn, a 15th century Welsh longhouse pub.
-The beautiful Radnor Forest is also within one mile, providing superb cycling and rambling opportunities.
-Just 3 miles away, the pleasant town of Kington, renowed as the “centre of walking” is surrounded by the pretty rolling hills of The Marches and offers a choice of good shops, pubs and restaurants.
+The beautiful Radnor Forest is also within one mile, providing superb cycling and rambling opportunities, whilst just 3 miles away, the pleasant town of Kington, renowned as a centre for walking, is surrounded by the pretty rolling hills of The Marches and offers a choice of good shops, pubs and restaurants.
 Explore the Mortimer Trail and the lovely walks to Hergest Ridge, the inspiration for the beautiful music of both Elgar and Mike Oldfield.
-Discover Presteigne, which nestles at the heart of The Marches and has the award winning Judges Lodgings.
-The countryside here is truly breathtaking.
-Visit the market town of Hay-on-Wye, often described as “the town of books”, the ancient city of Hereford with its impressive Norman cathedral and the famous Mappa Mundi, all within easy reach.
-A wonderful, all year round holiday location.
+Discover Presteigne, which nestles at the heart of The Marches and has the award-winning Judges Lodgings.
+The countryside here is truly breathtaking, and when you're ready to head out of the country, why not visit the market town of Hay-on-Wye, often described as The Town of Books, or the ancient city of Hereford, with its impressive Norman cathedral and famous Mappa Mundi, both within easy reach?
+A wonderful, year round holiday location.